Orange-OpenSource/conllueditor/README.md

 ### Other options
 * `--UPOS <file>` comma separated list of files containing valid UPOS tags (see https://github.com/UniversalDependencies/tools/tree/master/data/cpos.ud)
 * `--XPOS <file>` comma separated list of files containing valid XPOS tags
-* `--deprels <file>` comma separated list of files, containing valid dependency relation names (see https://github.com/UniversalDependencies/tools/tree/master/data/deprel.ud)
+* `--deprels <file>` comma separated list of files, containing valid dependency relation names (see https://github.com/UniversalDependencies/tools/tree/master/data/deprel.ud).
+Alternatively the new (json) format can be used (https://github.com/UniversalDependencies/tools/blob/master/data/deprels.json) together with the option `--language`
 * `--features <file>` comma separated list of files, containing valid feature=value pairs (see https://github.com/UniversalDependencies/tools/tree/master/data/feat_val.ud) in addition to feature=value pairs, a second type of lines is possible to define the list of features which are valid for a given UPOS: for instance `U:NOUN Gender Number Case`
+Alternatively the new (json) format can be used (https://github.com/UniversalDependencies/tools/blob/master/data/feats.json) together with the option `--language`
+* `--language <lg code>` use feature and/or deprel definitions in the json files given to the `--features` and `--deprels` options.
+Without `--language` only the universal features and deprels are used.
+* `--include_unused` some features defined for a given languages in [feats.json](https://github.com/UniversalDependencies/tools/blob/master/data/feats.json) are marked as unused.
+They will only be included to the list of valid features if this option is given.
 * `--validator <file>` validator configuration file (see section [validation](#validation) below)
 * `--shortcuts <file>` list of shortcut definition (format, cf. [gui/shortcuts.json](gui/hortcuts.json))
 * `--debug <hex>` hex number to activate debug information of the server (printed to stderr)